zarafarrukh/Spamurai/README.md

 ### Improvements
-We optimised code by using HashMaps and ArrayLists for storing data values to make searching values occur at O(n) time complexity.
-During our optimization stage, we also found a way to remove an entire testing function and implement storing testresults(table) from the testing phase inside the testAndTrain method to reduce coding lines and redundncy
-Also generalized a duplicate method.
-Used getters and setters for Accuracy and Precision to avoid multiple local variables Used an isWord function to avoid deadling with unique words and symbols

-Given More time:
+We enhanced the code by incorporating HashMaps and ArrayLists for efficient storage of data values, resulting in a time complexity of O(n) for value searches.
+Additionally, during the optimization stage, we found a way to eliminate an entire testing function and implemented the storage of test results (table) within the testAndTrain method, reducing code lines and redundancy.
+We also generalized a duplicate method and employed getters and setters for Accuracy and Precision to prevent the use of multiple variables.
+Furthermore, we introduced an isWord function to handle unique words and symbols, streamlining the code.

-We would improve our algorithm using Lapush Smoothing which effieciently handles unseen words ALso improve the software to handle the special characters and symbols
+Given more time, we would further refine our algorithm by implementing Laplace Smoothing to effectively manage unseen words.
+Additionally, we aim to enhance the software to accommodate special characters and symbols.

 ### How to run